Yves33/wxgpx/src/docs/README.md

 2.3 How do I Install it, I'm on windows and I do not have a working python 2.7 install?
 ---------------------------------------------------------------------------------------
 - Download and install Python2.7 (64 bits or 32 bits depending on your system.
 I use 32 bits although my system is win64).
-Be sure to select the option “Add python.exe to Path” Python 3.x will not work!
+Be sure to select the option "Add python.exe to Path" Python 3.x will not work!
 (64 bits) https://www.python.org/ftp/python/2.7.12/python-2.7.12.amd64.msi
 (32 bit) https://www.python.org/ftp/python/2.7.12/python-2.7.12.msi

-- If you didn’t select “Add python.exe to Path” in installer, adjust system environment variables (right click on computer, advanced settings -> Environment Variables) and modify the system variable PATH (if you installed python in C:\Python27): PATH=C:\Python27\;C:\Python27\Scripts;%SystemRoot%\system32;%SystemRoot%;%SystemRoot%\System32\Wbem
+- If you didn't select "Add python.exe to Path" in installer, adjust system environment variables (right click on computer, advanced settings -> Environment Variables) and modify the system variable PATH (if you installed python in C:\Python27):PATH=C:\Python27\;C:\Python27\Scripts;%SystemRoot%\system32;%SystemRoot%;%SystemRoot%\System32\Wbem

 - Open a command window (Accessories->Command Prompt) and type:
 `python -m pip install --upgrade pip`